Ben-Arlanda/pipeline/README.md

 # Servo App

-A single page application using REST JSON API to call petrol stations and thier locations.
+A single page application using REST JSON API to call petrol stations and their locations.
 This is displayed using the Google Maps API.

 ## :computer: [Click here]() to see the app!